-- Goal: Create a culture where everyone is one heart and soul and working together for the common good to the glory of God - Conduct pre-post test to see movement in the "us" vs. "them" (satisfaction) - Better awareness and understanding of Presbytery - Congregations get information - Attendance at Presbytery meetings
+- Goal: Create a culture where everyone is one heart and soul and working together for the common good to the glory of God Conduct pre-post test to see movement in the "us" vs. "them" (satisfaction) - Conduct pre-post test to see inovenient in the usits.
+Intern Better awareness and understanding of Presbytery - Detret awareness and understanding of Frespy of Constructions and inclusion - Congregations get information - Attendance at Presbytery meetings